webqit/quantum-js/README.md

 #### Method 2: The Double Star `**` Notation

-Here you append your function definition with the double star `**` notation, just in how you annotate [generator functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Generator):
+Here you append your function with the double star `**` notation, much like how you write [generator functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Generator):

 ```js
 // Quantum function declaration